Vizzuality/science-data-engineer-challenge/README.md

 - Deliver a simple and reproducible python data pipeline.
 - The pipeline must be easily reproducible end to end.
 This means that all the setup instructions or programs must be part of the deliverable.
 - The results must be accurate and correct (watch out the units, there are some clues in the metadata documents.)
-- Include instructions on how to query the results.
-The queries must work.
+- Include instructions on how to query the results and after executing the pipeline we must be able to do such queries.

+#### Optional Goals

+If you want to go an extra mile and surprise us

+- Share an initial exploration of the input datasets with some visualization in a notebook or similar medium.
+- A Map the results.
+- Do you think something is missing/you can add useful features?
+Go for it!

-### The tools
+### Tools
 Apart from Python, use any tools you are comfortable with.

+## Things to keep in mind

+- Be pragmatic and mindful of the trade-off between feature-completeness and complexity/performance.
+Completeness is better than show-offs.
+Keep it simple.
+- About the use of AI assistance, as with any other tool, we do allow you to use it.
+Nonetheless we expect that the delivered project is owned by you on its totality and that you understand and are capable of defending all the aspects of your decisions.
+We want to know how you approached the problem, not how an LLM does it so keep them contained an under your control.

 ## How should I deliver the results?
-As a link to a repository on your preferred git platform (GitHub, GitLab, Codeberg...)
+As a link to a reproducible and self contained repository on your preferred git platform (GitHub, GitLab, Codeberg...)

 ## How much time should I spend?
 There is no time limit but we wouldn't want you to spend more than ~6 hours.